 Set Expectations and Goals

 It’s important to be clear with your supervisor about what you are hoping to learn because your time at this company will be brief.
 However, be sure to set realistic goals.
-If you are going into a medical externship for 2 weeks, chances are you will not be see a patient through a whole recovery cycle and you may be handling much smaller tasks than interns in longer-term roles.
+If you are going into a medical externship for 2 weeks, chances are you will not be seeing a patient through a whole recovery cycle, and you may be handling much smaller tasks than interns in longer-term roles.
 Remember that this is still an opportunity to observe a lot and gain respect by doing what is asked of you, no matter how important or large the task is.

 Talk to Everyone

 Since you will be working in a company for a short time and you are a new face, be prepared to answer questions about what you want to do and why you chose to work for that company in particular.
 You may be able to gain insight from individuals who are currently in that position and can offer you some tips on future jobs or graduate school.
-Do not be afraid to approach people and ask them about their experiences or if they have any advice for you.
+Do not be afraid to approach people to ask them about their experiences or if they have any advice for you.
 Build great connections you can use later on.

 Ask for Feedback

 Keep in touch with your supervisors and any other people you met during your time.
-These can be great contacts in the future if you are looking for a letter of recommendation, need them to pass along your resume, or have any follow-up questions about applying and interviewing for jobs in the future.
+These can be great contacts in the future if you are looking for a letter of recommendation, need them to pass along your resume or have any follow-up questions about applying and interviewing for jobs in the future.
 Depending on which field you go into, the connections you have can be the deciding factor in getting hired or not.